-Under the Affordable Care Act, there are two times when you can choose a new major medical insurance plan:
+Under the Affordable Care Act (ACA) there are three times when you can choose a new qualifying major medical health insurance policy:

 If you buy health insurance during open enrollment and change your mind, you can still make changes before open enrollment ends.